ctvnjhnrmmlp/dispatcher/README.md

 **Built using TypeScript, React JS, Next JS, React Query, Zustand, and Mantine**

-InformedHub is an all-in-one news application that brings you a comprehensive and interactive experience.
+It is an all-in-one news application that brings you a comprehensive and interactive experience.
 Stay informed about the latest news, weather systems, and COVID-19 statistics effortlessly.

 Access up-to-the-minute news updates from around the world.
 The application provides a user-friendly interface for browsing and exploring news articles, ensuring you're always in the loop.